(In Progress)

 Independent papers in progress stemming from my dissertation work:

-I argue that the value of persons must be a non-instrumental essential value; that is, a value grounded by our essence.
-As I show, this is required by the fact that we persons are of value in our own right, not merely in virtue of our relation to certain states, capacities, nor other persons.
-This undermines most existent accounts of the grounds of our value.
-It also implies, surprisingly, that any account of our value must be supported by an account of our identity.
+I argue that the value of humanity must be a non-instrumental essential value; that is, a value grounded by our essence.
+As I show, this is because we are of value in our own right, not merely due to our instantiating certain states or capacities, nor due to our relations to other individuals.
+This renders most existent accounts of our value either incorrect or crucially incomplete.
+It also implies, perhaps surprisingly, that accounts of our value as human beings and accounts of our essence as human beings must be mutually supporting.

 I argue that well-being is best understood as essential attributive goodness: being a good instance of the kind of being one is essentially.
-This contrasts with most second order accounts of well-being, which construe well-being either as a type of good-for or as good simpliciter.
-But I argue that both of these construals yield implausible accounts of well-being’s normativity as well as its range of applicability.
-Understanding well-being as essential attributive goodness is more plausible on both counts.
+This contrasts with most second order accounts of well-being, which construe well-being either as a variety of good-for or as good simpliciter.
+I argue that both of these understandings yield implausible accounts of well-being’s normativity as well as its range of applicability.
+Construing well-being as essential attributive goodness, on the other hand, is more plausible on both counts.

 I contest the common belief that consciousness is required for moral standing, arguing that plants, and perhaps other insentient beings, do have moral standing.
 I support this position with an error theory about why consciousness seems like a plausible requirement for moral standing, as well as an analysis of the proper object of our moral concern for others.
 I end by discussing the practical ramifications of this unusual view, particularly regarding plants and natural collective entities such as ecosystems.